Food and Drugs Act: Parts III and IV

 Parts III (enacted in 1961) and IV (enacted in 1969) provided for implementation of controls required by the Convention on Psychotropic Substances.
 Part III dealt with "controlled" drugs such as amphetamine, methaqualone, and phenmetrazine, which have legitimate medical uses.
 Part IV focused on Schedule H "restricted drugs", those whose only legitimate use is for scientific research, such as the hallucinogens LSD, DMT, and MDMA.
 These parts established eight classes of regulated substances, ranging from Schedules A to H.

 The 1996 Controlled Drugs and Substances Act repealed Parts III and IV.

-2008 proposed amendment

-In April 2008, an amendment to the Food and Drugs Act, Canadian Bill C-51 was tabled in the House of Commons.
-The purpose of this bill was to modernize the regulatory system for foods and therapeutic products, to strengthen the oversight of the benefits and risks of therapeutic products throughout their life cycle, to support effective compliance and enforcement actions and to enable a greater transparency and openness of the regulatory system.
-Some of the proposed amendments are as follows: